Recommended Supplements for FTM and MTF

 Weight Gain

 When transitioning to a female physiology, therapies typically include hormonal treatment with estrogen and progesterone.
 One biological benefit to added estrogen is the protective effect it has on bone health [1].
 Unfortunately, as estrogen begins to outweigh testosterone in the system, weight gain typically ensues.
-Estrogen favors energy storage, and this weight gain is generally associated with an increase in fat mass [2].
-While you can try to embrace this change as just another element of womanhood, it does have a history of triggering disordered eating.
+Estrogen favors energy storage, and this weight gain generally parallels an increase in fat mass [2].
+You could try to embrace this change as just another element of womanhood.
+However, it does have a history of triggering disordered eating.

 If weight gain is a health concern as you transition from male to female biology, take a close look at the nutrition requirements for a woman of your height and structure.
 You may find that the total calories you need each day are lower than they once were.
 There will also be slight differences in requirements for specific nutrients.
-One excellent way to be sure you are getting adequate, balanced nutrition without going over your daily caloric needs is to replace one meal a day with a nutritional shake or smoothie powder.
-Metabolic Detox® Complete powder is a great allergen-, dairy-, soy-, and gluten-free choice and doubles as your daily multivitamin/mineral supplement.
+One way to get adequate nutrition without exceeding your caloric needs is to replace one meal with a nutritional shake.
+Metabolic Detox® Complete powder is a great allergen-, dairy-, soy-, and gluten-free choice.
+It also doubles as your daily multivitamin/mineral supplement.
 It tastes great alone but also blends nicely with fruit and greens for an even more nutritious meal.

 Changing Nutritional Needs (Beware Iron)

 A daily multivitamin is a healthy choice for most people.
-Trans women should be wary of added iron in “women’s” multivitamins.
-Iron is often added for those who become iron deficient due to menstruation, during pregnancy, or while lactating.
-As it is possible to have too much dietary iron, check with your doctor and analyze recent blood work before taking a supplement with added iron.
+So, obviously they’re on our list of supplements for transgender people too.
+However, trans women should be wary of added iron in “women’s” multivitamins.
+Supplemental iron is generally for those who become iron deficient due to menstruation, during pregnancy, or while lactating.
+As it is possible to have too much dietary iron, check with your doctor.
+They may want to analyze recent blood work before recommending a supplement with added iron.
 A general multivitamin/mineral formula, such as Basic Maintenance®, is probably a more suitable choice.

 Triglycerides, Cholesterol, and Heart Disease

-The risk of death from cardiovascular disease is more common in biological males than females.
-As such, it was long believed that female hormones must somehow offer cardiovascular protection.
+The risk of cardiovascular issues is higher in biological males than females.
+As such, scientists used to believe that female hormones must somehow offer cardiovascular protection.
 Studies involving transgender subjects have shown this is not necessarily the case [3].
-In fact, the combination of estrogen and anti-testosterone treatment has been shown to cause an increase in triglycerides and blood pressure, an increase in subcutaneous and visceral fat, and a decrease in insulin sensitivity [3].
-All of these factors increase a person’s risk for cardiovascular disease.
+In fact, the combination of estrogen and anti-testosterone treatment often causes an increase in triglycerides and blood pressure, an increase in subcutaneous and visceral fat, and a decrease in insulin sensitivity [3].
+All of these factors increase a person’s risk for cardiovascular trouble.

-In comparison, testosterone treatment increased subjects’ triglycerides and decreased their HDL, but FTM treatment did not affect blood pressure, fat distribution, LDL cholesterol, or insulin sensitivity [3].
+In comparison, FTM treatment does not typically affect blood pressure, fat distribution, cholesterol balance, or insulin sensitivity [3].

-When undergoing MTF transition, it is especially important to nurture your body in a way that protects and supports your cardiovascular system.
-Omega-3 fatty acids, like those found in cold water ocean fish or fish oil supplements, such as Mega Omega™, are an excellent promoter of a healthy cardiovascular system.
-Epidemiological and clinical evidence suggests that there is a significant inverse association between long-term intake of Omega-3s, specifically eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), and mortality associated with cardiovascular disease [4-6].
-Studies have also been conducted to measure the effects of EPA and DHA on serum lipids, plasma, platelet fatty acids, and fasting glucose concentrations.
-DHA has been shown to cause an increase in HDL cholesterol (good cholesterol), EPA increases fasting glucose concentrations, and both EPA and DHA have been shown to decrease triacylglycerols [7].
+When undergoing MTF transition, it is especially important to nurture your body in a way that protects your cardiovascular system.
+Omega-3 fatty acids, like those found in fish oil supplements, such as Mega Omega™, promote a healthy cardiovascular system.
+Epidemiological and clinical evidence suggests that there is a significant inverse association between long-term intake of Omega-3s, specifically eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), and mortality associated with cardiovascular issues [4-6].
+Studies also measure the effects of EPA and DHA on serum lipids, plasma, platelet fatty acids, and fasting glucose concentrations.
+DHA often causes an increase in good cholesterol [7].
+EPA increases fasting glucose concentrations [7].
+Both EPA and DHA can decrease triacylglycerols [7].

-Other heart-healthy supplements that can be taken in conjunction with a daily multi include CoQ10 and curcumin.
-Curcumin specifically is an excellent choice to support healthy blood glucose levels if insulin sensitivity appears to become an issue [8].
+You can take other heart-healthy supplements in conjunction with a daily multi, such as CoQ10 and curcumin.
+Curcumin specifically is an excellent choice to support healthy blood glucose levels.
+Especially if insulin sensitivity appears to become an issue [8].

 Addressing FTM Concerns

 In the short term, testosterone treatment will likely lead to an increase in muscle mass, fat loss, and increased facial and body hair growth [9,10].
-Unfortunately, it may also be accompanied by cranial hair loss and acne [9].
-Acne is often triggered by a sudden change in hormones as sebum production is significantly increased in facial hair follicles in response to testosterone [11].
+Unfortunately, it may also be accompanied by cranial hair thinning and skin blemishes [9].
+Breakouts are often triggered by a sudden change in hormones.
+Sebum production is significantly increased in facial hair follicles in response to testosterone [11].
 Luckily this effect is not a lasting one for most people.
-In one study of FTM trans people, acne peaked at 6 months of testosterone treatment and was no longer visible for most subjects after long-term treatment [9].
+In one study of FTM trans people, breakouts peaked at 6 months of testosterone treatment [9].
+They were no longer visible for most subjects after long-term treatment [9].

-While this effect will vary from person to person, having a comprehensive natural skincare routine may help to minimize the appearance of acne.
+This effect will vary from person to person.
+However, having a comprehensive skincare routine may help to minimize the appearance of blemishes.
 Look for products that contain niacinamide, the physiologically active form of niacin or vitamin B3.
-Niacinamide is an anti-acne ingredient as it reduces the production of sebum [12].
-It also up-regulates the production of new skin cells, supports sun damage repair, and provides potent anti-inflammatory activity [12].
-Metabolic Maintenance’s “Naturally Clear®” is a line of natural skincare products that all contain niacinamide, along with a range of other natural ingredients to benefit different skin types.
+Niacinamide is an anti-blemish ingredient as it reduces the production of sebum [12].
+It also up-regulates the production of new skin cells, supports sun damage repair, and promotes healthy inflammatory response [12].

 Bone Loss/Osteoporosis

-Although few studies have analyzed the long term effect of testosterone treatment on osteoporosis in trans men, estrogen is a known protector of bone density.
-Due to this factor, and studies showing increased bone turnover in trans men on testosterone therapy [10], it is reasonable to hypothesize that the risk of osteoporosis may increase due to FTM gender affirmation.
-Osteoporosis occurs when the creation of new bone doesn’t keep up with the breakdown of old bone, resulting in decreased bone mineral density (BMD).
-It is associated with back pain, stooped posture, and a higher risk of fracture.
-One setback is that the scoring for osteoporotic diagnosis is based on sex, and it is unclear whether the diagnoses of trans people on hormone therapy or post-gonadectomy should be calculated based on their gender identity or their biological sex at birth [13].
+Although few studies have analyzed the long term effect of testosterone treatment on bone health in trans men, estrogen is a known protector of bone density.
+Due to this factor, and studies showing increased bone turnover in trans men on testosterone therapy [10], it is reasonable to hypothesize that bone density may be at risk due to FTM gender affirmation.
+Low bone density occurs when the creation of new bone doesn’t keep up with the breakdown of old bone.
+Back discomfort, stooped posture, and a higher risk of fracture are all symptoms of poor bone density.
+One setback is that the scoring for bone density diagnosis is based on sex.
+It is unclear whether the diagnoses of trans people on hormone therapy or post-gonadectomy should be a calculation based on their gender identity or their biological sex at birth [13].

 Regardless of terminology, bone health is important to our longevity as we age.
 Loss of estrogen dominance may have a detrimental effect on bone density and strength, especially if we are not meeting nutritional demands for bone health.
 Many people know that healthy bones require calcium and vitamin D, but a 2-year, double-blind, placebo-controlled study that measured spinal bone loss in postmenopausal people showed that calcium (as calcium citrate/malate) plus trace minerals (zinc, manganese, and copper) was far more effective in maintaining BMD than calcium alone [14].
 A bone support supplement, such as Metabolic Maintenance’s Rebuild® or Rebuild® Plus formulas (depending on your vitamin D levels), could be the help you need to keep bones strong into your golden years.